whage/thesis/thesis.md

 A type system is a set of rules that associate a property called a type to various constructs in a computer program.
 A type defines a range of values as well as possible operations on instances of that type.

+> A type is simply a property with which a program is implicitly or explicitly annotated before runtime.
+> Type declarations are invariants that hold for all executions of a program, and can be expressed
+> as statements such as “this variable always holds a String object,” or “this function
+> always returns a tree expression.” [@ppl-2016, p.
+100]

 The main purpose of type systems is to reduce possibilities for bugs in computer programs.
 The type system associates a type with each value in the program and then by examining the flow of these values attempts to prove that no operation violates them.